solita/solita.github.com/_posts/2015-06-29-functional-interfaces-and-components.md

 ## What is an interface?

 A brief digression on the meaning of interfaces.
 We Clojurists like to ponder on the definitions of words.
+Programming is not only about making the computer do what we want, but also to communicate the intent of our code to other humans.
 What actually is an interface?
 As a non-native English speaker, I've only used the word interface in programming and never bothered to look it up.

 A dictionary definition says that an interface is "a point where two systems, subjects, organizations, etc. meet and interact".
 That definition suggests to me that interfaces are something quite primitive and abstract.